ionelmc/python-fields/README.rst

 ..

-    Fields is completey bat-shit insane, but kind of cool.
+    Fields is completely bat-shit insane, but kind of cool.

     -- Someone on IRC (#python)